Equivariant analytic torsion for proper actions: Equivariant analytic torsion

 \begin{remark} Due to $G$-invariance of the kernel $\kappa$ in definition \ref{def g Tr} and the trace property of the fibre-wise trace $\tr$, one can use a substitution to replace $\psi(hgh^{-1}m)$ in \eqref{eq def Trh} by $\psi(m)$.
 Then, if the operator $T\psi$ is trace class and $T$ is $g$-trace class, we find that \beq{eq Trg Tr} \Tr_{g}(T) =\int_{G/Z} \Tr(hgh^{-1} T\psi)\, d(hZ). \eeq In particular, if $g=e$, then we recover the von Neumann trace $\Tr_{e}(T) = \Tr(\sqrt{\psi}T\sqrt{\psi})$ from \cite{Atiyah76}.

 The equality \eqref{eq Trg Tr} allows us to extend the definition of the $g$-trace to operators that do not necessarily have smooth kernels.
 However, in some situations, not considered in this paper, mainly when $M/G$ is noncompact, it can be useful to apply the $g$-trace also to operators $T$ for which $T\psi$ is not trace class, see \cite{HWW}.
-For that reason, it is convenient to define the $g$-trace in terms of smooth kernels. \end{remark}
+For that reason, it is convenient to define the $g$-trace in terms of smooth kernels.
+This does mean that, if $G$ is trivial and $M$ is compact, then the $e$-trace class property is different from the trace class property. \end{remark}